MatthewPalmer9/dreamstream/README.md

 - Implement full tests

 ## Challenges encountered
-- TBA
+- #1 - The first challenge I encountered was with the initial signup form.
+The problem came to be when it was time to make my landing page responsive.
+I realized that I didn't structure the form well enough for this task, so I solved it by refactoring style properties until the intended behavior was achieved.

 ## Key Features
 - Video Streaming
 - Front-end (React)
-- Back-end (Express)
+- Back-end (Express/Mongo DB Cloud)

 ## Tech Stack
+- MongoDB
 - React.js
+- Express
 - Node.js
-- Express
 - JavaScript
-- CSS
+- SCSS/CSS
 - HTML

 ## Dependencies